Kagan Publishing & Professional Development

 Download this cooperative barrier game to teach your students vocabulary and communication skills using the structure Match Mine.
 Each partner receives a game board with a staff and music symbol game1 more

 Download this cooperative barrier game to teach your students vocabulary and communication skills using the structure Match Mine.
 Each partner receives a game board with a staff and music symbol game pieces to place on the game board.
 Partners sit on opposite sides of a barrier so they can’t see each other’s game board or game pieces.
-Partner A arranges the music symbol game pieces on the staff to build a key signature of the game board.
-Then, using only verbal communication, Partner A describes to Partner B which music symbol piece goes where on the staff so they can make a match.
-For example, “Put the alto clef on the left of the staff.”
+Partner A arranges the music symbol game pieces on the staff to create a scale pattern of the game board.
+Then, using only verbal communication, Partner A describes to Partner B which music symbol piece goes on where on the staff so they can make a match.
+For example, “Put the treble clef on the left side of the staff.”
 When they think they have a match, they compare arrangements and celebrate.
-This set teaches common key vocabulary such as: sharp, flat, tenor clef, etc. Match Mine is a fun and cooperative way to develop language, communication, cooperation, and perspective-taking skills.
+This set teaches common scale vocabulary such as: half step, sharp, key, etc. Match Mine is a fun and cooperative way to develop language, communication, cooperation, and perspective-taking skills.

 • Grades: All